postmanlabs/newman/README.md

   Specifies the number of times the collection has to be run when used in conjunction with iteration data file.

 - `--folder <name>`<br />
-  Run requests within a particular folder in a collection.
+  Run requests within a particular folder(s) in a collection.
+Multiple folders can be specified by using `--folder` multiple times, like so: `--folder f1 --folder f2`.

 - `--export-environment <path>`<br />
   The path to the file where Newman will output the final environment variables file before completing a run.